-- To study the basic components of DSP systems. - To study DFT and its computation. - To study the design techniques for digital filters (IIR & FIR). - To study the finite word length effects and applications in signal processing.
+- To understand the basic components of DSP systems and classification of signals and systems. - To study the properties of DFT, methods to implement DFT & FET computations. - To analyze and study the design techniques for digital filters (IIR & FIR). - To learn the truncation and rounding off errors using floating point and fixed point representations - To learn the applications of DSP and Multi-rate signal processing.

-Basic Elements of Digital Signal Processing Systems - Classification of Signals - The concept of frequency in Continuous time and Discrete time domain - DiscretE-
+Basic Elements of Digital Signal Processing Systems - Classification of Signals - The concept of frequency in Continuous time and Discrete time domain - DiscretE-time Signals and Systems - Analysis of Discrete Time-Linear Shift-Invariant Systems - Linearity - Causality and Stability criterion.
+Discrete-time Systems described Difference Equation - Correlation of Discrete-Time Signals